nuxeo/doc.nuxeo.com-content/src/corg/development-tools-and-process/mercurial-usage.md

 Don't use `hg pull -u` but prefer `hg pull && hg up`, there are sometimes issues with the first one.
 Also, check your current branch with `hg id` after `hg clone` as it goes by default on `tip` branch.

-## Advanced usage and specific use cases
+## Advanced Usage and Specific Use Cases

-### Merging policy from stable to development branch
+### Merging Policy from Stable to Development Branch

 Merge stable branch on your development one as much as possible.
 It can be automated at morning and then manually done day by day each time there is some work merged on stable.